pymoso/PyMOSO/README.md

 `pymoso solve --seed 1111 2222 3333 4444 5555 6666 myproblem.py RPERLE 23`

 Users may specify algorithm-specific parameters (see the papers in which the algorithms were introduced for detailed explanations of the parameters.)
 All parameters are specified in the form `--param name value`.
 For example, the RLE relaxation parameter can be specified and set as `betadel` to a real number.
 We refer the reader to [the table](#Table-of-Algorithm-Specific-Parameters) for the full list of currently available algorithm-specific parameters.

-\inline{pymoso solve --param betadel 0.2 myproblem.py RPERLE 34}
+`pymoso solve --param betadel 0.2 myproblem.py RPERLE 34`

+Finally, users may specify any number of options in one invocation.
+However, all options must be specified in after the `solve` command and before the `myproblem.py` argument.
+Furthermore, any `--param` options must be the last options.
+(Note that the `\` at the end of the first line continues the command to the second line.)

+`pymoso solve --crn --simpar=4 --budget=10000 --seed 1 2 3 4 5 6 \`
+`     --odir=Exp1 --param mconst 4 --param betadel 0.7 myproblem.py RPERLE 97`

 ####Table of Algorithm-Specific Parameters
 | Parameter Name | Default Value | Affected Solvers | Description |